huggingface/blog/bertopic.md

 ### An example of using BERTopic to explore RLFH datasets

-To illustrate some of the power of BERTopic lets look at an example of how it can be used to monitor changes in topics in datasets used to train chat models.
+To illustrate some of the power of BERTopic let's look at an example of how it can be used to monitor changes in topics in datasets used to train chat models.

 The last year has seen several datasets for Reinforcement Learning with Human Feedback released.
 One of these datasets is the [OpenAssistant Conversations dataset](https://huggingface.co/datasets/OpenAssistant/oasst1).
 This dataset was produced via a worldwide crowd-sourcing effort involving over 13,500 volunteers.
 Whilst this dataset already has some scores for toxicity, quality, humour etc., we may want to get a better understanding of what types of conversations are represented in this dataset.